 Learn how to read and write Chinese with free online video lessons, presented by Chinese teacher April Zhang.
 Starting with strokes and stroke orders, she will teach you 70 most frequently used Chinese characters, and the most importantly, how to use them.

-This online Chinese course is the best for people who have learned some Mandarin Chinese using pinyin but not yet learned any Chinese characters, or have learned some individual characters but not done any coherent reading and writing practice.
+These lessons are based on Chinese Reading and Writing 1, which is the best for people who have learned some Mandarin but not yet learned any Chinese characters, or have learned some characters but not yet done any reading and writing exercises.

 Free Online Video Lessons